API Reference

 • alpha (float or array-like) – Significance level(s) for the intervals (1 - coverage).

-• sample_weight (array-like, optional) – Sample weights.
+• sample_weight (array-like, optional) – Weights for training data.

-• group (array-like, optional) – Group labels.
+• group (array-like, optional) – Group IDs for training data.

 Returns: